Further Your Career with a Ph.D. in ORS

 Ph.D.
 Application Process

-To be considered for the Fall 2025 admission, we prefer complete applications to be submitted by Feb.
-1, 2025.
+To be considered for Fall 2027 admission, applications must be submitted by Feb.
+1, 2027.
 Applications beyond this date will be accepted and considered on an individual basis.

 Applicants apply to the Department of Occupational Therapy and the CSU Graduate School by completing a CSU Graduate School application.
-Applicants will be required to submit the following mandatory information:
+Applicants will be required to submit the following mandatory information:- Purpose Statement

 - Describes your specific interest in our Ph.D. in Occupation and Rehabilitation Science

-- Details your future career ambitions and why they are a fit with one or more of our Ph.D. program’s core research areas.
+- Details your future career ambitions and why they fit with one or more of our Ph.D. program’s core research areas.

 - Three Letters of Reference: Applicants are required to identify three references who will be requested to provide information electronically.